water fasting: the benefits of a 5 days fast are real

 120 Hours and 6 Minutes In: Mission accomplished!

-(Surprising) Results of the Fast
+(Surprising) Results of the 5-Day Water Fast

-• The first thing that comes to mind: timing.
+• The first thing that comes to mind is timing.
 Timing matters.
 I had the “brilliant” idea to fast the last five days of the year so I could “start the New Year fresh”.
-Yea, bad idea.
+Yeah, bad idea.
 Don’t fast right around the Holidays unless you want to watch your family eat a Holiday feast right in front of you and have them ask you if “you want any” and you have to repeat in your head “I’m not hungry, I’m not hungry,” over and over again.
 Not cool, Scott.
 Not.
 Cool.

 • Another aspect of time is that you get a tremendous amount of time back.
 Literally and figuratively.
 It’s hard to explain but you get the obvious time back from not having to shop, prep, cook, eat, clean, but also, you get this psychological slowing of time — leading to feeling that there is more time.
 It’s trippy.
 I felt like I had so much more time in the day — it was psychologically hard to process — almost like I had too much time.
 Maybe that, or it felt like time had slowed.

 • Next is clarity and focus.
 This hype is so-so, as far as I could tell.
 I was clear and focused, but nothing insanely out of the ordinary.
 If anything, I was distracted by occasional waves of hunger or just thinking about what I would eat when the 5 day fast was up.
 Especially when not busy.
 Yes, running on ketones is great, but only for a very short time.
-Evolutionarily that makes sense — ketones as fuel as a biological process was created to give our ancestors extreme focus, power, and energy when they were really starving, and only for a short time.
+Evolutionarily that makes sense — ketones as fuel as a biological process were created to give our ancestors extreme focus, power, and energy when they were really starving, and only for a short time.
 Say, enough time to go hunt and kill a wild boar that was spotted in the brush, not sit and stare at a computer screen for 8 hours.
 Don’t always believe the hype.

 • Energy: I’m not sure what everyone on the internet is talking about.
 I didn’t have some superhuman amount of energy.
-I mean, yea, I was fine overall, but not super energetic.
+I mean, yeah, I was fine overall, but not super energetic.
 In fact, I was a little less energetic than normal.
 No food for 5 days, people!
 What do you expect?!
-Stop listening to crazy people on the internet who tell you ridiculous things like “you’ll be more focused and productive and full of energy than you’ve ever been in your life.”
+Stop listening to crazy people on the internet who tell you ridiculous things like “You’ll be more focused and productive and full of energy than you’ve ever been in your life.”
 Not true.
 Not true at all.

 • We’ve obviously gotta talk about hunger.
 You will be hungry.
 Especially in the beginning.
 Don’t let anyone tell you it is easy.
 It’s not.
 You will want to eat.
 Don’t.
 Surprisingly, it comes in “waves” and isn’t as bad as you’d expect.
 But, it is a “thing” you have to deal with.